martincohen/x64/README.md

 - `pop`
 - `ret`

+Features:

+- All `reg/mem`, `mem/reg`, `mem/i` and `reg/i` supported.
+- `REX` prefix generated only when needed.
+- Absolute addressing mode supported.
+- Relative addressing mode supported.
+- `RBP` indexing supported.
+- GCC-style `RSP` indexing supported (as long as scale is 1).
+- Always choosing the shortest byte sequence as long as the result is the same.
+(This will need some more testing, though.)

+Missing:

+- Opcodes working just with `RAX` with `reg/*` not supported yet.

 # Usage

-**Still under development in separate private repository for now.** Released out for people to use it early should they need it.
-Library is developed in my private repository and each major change is then pushed here.
+**Still under development with some major changes pending.** Released out for people to use it early should they need it.
+Library is developed in my private repository and each major change is pushed here.
 I'll eventually move to this repo for further development.

 ```c
 // Binary